garylirocks/quickrefs/azure-policy.markdown

   - the policies are of type `static`
   - the evaluation type is "Microsoft Managed"
 - The initiative could be built-in or custom

+## Best practices

+- Create and assign initiative definitions, even for a single policy definition
+- Creating definitions at higher levels, then create the assignment at the next child level
+- Put everything in code
+- Start with an "audit" effect instead of a "deny" effect to track impact of your policy definition
+- Use "Enforcement mode" instead of "Audit" effect for `Deny` and `DeployIfNotExists (DINE)` policies
+  - When "Enforcement mode" is off, the policies effectively audit the resources, you can then turn it on when ready

 ## Gotchas